oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

      * See [Online update handling of non-dynamic WebLogic configuration changes](#online-update-handling-of-non-dynamic-weblogic-configuration-changes).

 1. _Successful online update that includes non-dynamic WebLogic MBean attribute changes when `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateAndRoll`._
-   * Expected outcome once the introspector job completes:
+   * Expected outcome after the introspector job completes:
      * Any dynamic WebLogic configuration changes are committed in the running domain and effective immediately.
      * The operator will initiate a domain roll.
      * Non-dynamic WebLogic configuration changes will take effect on each pod when the pod is rolled.
-     * Each WebLogic Server pod's `weblogic.introspectVersion` label will match `domain.spec.introspectVersion` once it is rolled.
+     * Each WebLogic Server pod's `weblogic.introspectVersion` label will match `domain.spec.introspectVersion` after it is rolled.
-     * The domain status `Available` condition will have a `Status` of `True` once the roll completes.
+     * The domain status `Available` condition will have a `Status` of `True` after the roll completes.
    * Actions required:
      * If you want the non-dynamic changes to take effect, then restart the pod(s) with the `weblogic.configChangesPendingRestart=true` label (such as by initiating a domain roll).
      * See [Online update handling of non-dynamic WebLogic configuration changes](#online-update-handling-of-non-dynamic-weblogic-configuration-changes).

 1. _Changing any of the domain resource [fields that cause servers to be restarted]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#fields-that-cause-servers-to-be-restarted" >}}) in addition to `domain.spec.introspectVersion`, `spec.configuration.secrets`, `spec.configuration.model.onlineUpdate`, or `spec.configuration.model.configMap`._
-   * Expected outcome once the introspector job completes:
+   * Expected outcome after the introspector job completes:
      * No online update was attempted by the introspector job.
      * All model changes are treated the same as offline updates (which may result in restarts/roll after job success).
    * Actions required: